Diary studies: Non-compliance and retrospective entries

 Diary studies tend to dictate specific times or a frequency at which the participant should complete their diary entries or capture media.
 This is usually a time that is close to the event or phenomenon of interest to the researcher, and it is assumed that participants will comply with these instructions.
 However, researchers often find it difficult to verify the extent to which this assumption is met, and have observed various forms of non-compliance.
 One example of this is hoarding, where previously missed entries are 'backfilled' or completed all at once, therefore being completed retrospectively rather than at the assigned time.
 A further example of this is where entries are 'forward-filled', i.e. recorded for a future date.

 Researchers have found significant rates of non-compliance and entries written retrospectively in feedback studies.
 A study by Hyland and colleagues (1993) estimated that the percentage of errors in paper and pencil diaries could be anywhere from 2-24%, due to diaries written retrospectively and/or due to inaccuracies in recording.
 Another study by Stone and colleagues (2003) compared paper diaries versus compliance-enhancing electronic diaries.
 The paper diaries contained a hidden instrument which detected when the diary was opened - from this, actual compliance rate was found to be only 11%, while 79% of entries were faked, i.e. not written within 30 minutes of the assigned time.
 In contrast, the electronic diaries created timestamps for each entry, which prevented the possibility of fake timestamped entries, and therefore yielded a compliance rate of 94%.

 Notable diary studies

 In 2015, a diary study was conducted at a Dutch University of Applied Sciences to evaluate how learning spaces affect students' learning activities.
 52 business management students kept records of the learning activities that they worked on, where they worked on them, and why they worked there for a week.
 Through evaluating the diary entries of this study, researchers found a significant correlation between the spaces in which students chose to work and their learning activities.

 Tools

 PACO is an open source mobile platform for behavioral science.

+StudyRun is a commercial platform that offers diary-study capability through scheduled ESM/EMA surveys plus photo and audio diary tasks on iOS and Android, combined with background smartphone sensor data.